-The Italian university system (based on the "3+2" reform, which came into force from academic year 2001/2002) is organised in three cycles, offering three consecutive programme levels: the first-cycle academic degree (laurea triennale) allows access to the second cycle (laurea magistrale) which, in turn, grants access to third-cycle courses for research doctorate degrees.
+The Italian university system (based on the "3+2" reform, which came into force from academic year 2001/20021) is organised in three cycles, offering three consecutive programme levels: the first-cycle academic degree (laurea triennale) grants access to the second cycle (laurea magistrale) which, in turn, gives access to third-cycle courses for research doctorate degrees.

 First-cycle degrees, which are the focus of this study, give students basic theoretical preparation and an adequate command of general scientific methods and contents, in addition to specific professional skills.
 They normally last three years, but there are no regulations limiting the length of time in which students must complete their studies: provided they pay the fees, they can continue to be enrolled at the university as long as they wish.
-Admission to first-cycle degrees may involve a restricted number of places (with compulsory assessment tests) or admission requirements (but without limited places) depending on the type of degree courses.
-Foreign students can also apply, but must have foreign school-leaving qualifications satisfying requirements for access to university education in Italy and must be competent in the Italian language.
+The average fees vary from one university to another and also depend on the chosen course of study.
+Private universities are clearly more expensive than public ones.
+Students are entitled to scholarships and financial aid on the basis of financial means and/or merit.